dagger/dagger/docs/_README.md

 The intent behind this README is to answer contributor questions regarding [docs.dagger.io](https://docs.dagger.io).

+## What is the structure of the documentation in the repository?

+The documentation website (source code, assets and content) live in the `/docs` directory.

+Within this directory, the content is separated into:
+- `/current_docs`: the current docs shown on docs.dagger.io
+- `/versioned_docs`: the next version(s) of the docs
+- `/archived_docs`: the site template for the docs archive.
+Related instructions are in [ARCHIVING.md](./ARCHIVING.md)

 ## What happens to a new doc page after the PR gets merged?

 It gets automatically deployed to [docs.dagger.io](https://docs.dagger.io).